 4. ENGINEERING ETHICS

-Engineering Ethics focuses on a slightly different concept than the rest within the field of engineering; namely, that of ethics and morality.
+In Engineering Ethics, one of the main concepts is that of ethics and morality, a concept very different from the rest of the field of engineering.
 Indeed, as the author describes, the blog is less concerned with “doing things right,” and instead with “doing the right thing.”
-This blog examines various moral and ethical questions related to engineering and technology; while the situations may not apply to everyone, they can help engineering students maintain an ethical perspective when facing issues in their own professional lives.
+This blog examines various moral and ethical questions related to engineering and technology; while the situations may not apply to every engineering student, they can assist them in maintaining an ethical perspective when they face issues during their careers.

 5. TOPTAL ENGINEERING BLOG